A customer favourite, this Thai Style Pork Rice Bowl is a tried-and-tested recipe that always wins with a crowd.

 Return the green beans to the pan.

-Add the ketjap manis and soy sauce, then stir everything together until piping hot, then remove from the heat.
-If the mixture is a little dry, add a splash of water.
+Add the ketjap manis and soy sauce, then stir everything together until piping hot.

 Roughly chop the coriander (stalks and all).
 Mix two thirds of the coriander into the pork.